-How long does it take for the new W-4 to be in effect?
+How long does it take for my new W-4 to go into effect?

 Generally, if you start a new job and submit a new W-4 form to your employer, the appropriate withholdings will be in effect on your next paycheck.

 Depending on your employer and their payroll processes, it may take some time to process your form.
 By law, if you already have a W-4 on file with your employer, your employer has 30 days to process your revised form.

 What if an employee doesn’t submit a W-4?

 Employers often want to know what happens if their employees fail to fill out a new Form W-4.

 In this case, the employer needs to treat the employee as a single filer, with zero allowances.
 They will then calculate the income tax withholding for this particular person based on how it’s calculated for single filers.